Travel Insurance's Frequently Asked Questions

 All or part of my trip involves cruising — what cover do I need?

-If all or part of your trip is aboard a cruise then you will need to take out a cruise policy, which covers cruise-specific necessities such as missed excursions, itinerary changes and cabin confinement.
-You will be asked to confirm if you're going on a cruise in the initial stages of the quote/booking process.
+If all or part of your trip is aboard a cruise, you will need to take out a cruise policy, which covers cruise-specific necessities such as missed excursions, itinerary changes, and cabin confinement.
+You will be asked to confirm if you're going on a cruise during the initial stages of the quote/booking process.

 What happens if I have to cancel my trip due to ill health?

-Conditions do vary from policy to policy, as well as situation to situation - so for a better understanding of what we will cover, please refer to your policy wording or if you have opted for one of our more specified policies.
+Conditions do vary from policy to policy, as well as situation to situation.
+For a better understanding of what we will cover, please refer to your policy wording.

 Policy terminology